polyaxon/polyaxon/site/docs/setup/connections/artifacts.md

 You can connect as many datasets, volumes, and artifacts stores in Polyaxon.

-It's better to set a connection for each datasets, or artifacts store, or volume path holding some data, to get more visibility and granular control over who is using that connection and how often.
+It's better to set a connection for each dataset, or artifacts store, or volume path holding some data, to get more visibility and granular control over who is using that connection and how often.

-Exposing each datasets or artifacts as a connection also gives you the possibility to effectively version your data, and expose information about the changes from one dataset version to another in the description.
+Exposing each dataset or artifacts as a connection also gives you the possibility to effectively version your data, and expose information about the changes from one dataset version to another in the description.
 By using connections you can also migrate and find jobs that use a dataset, and take necessary actions.